subpair/aws-webpage/README.md

 for example some terminal instance in the cloud, which is only accessible via a VPN and which can connect then to the instances.
 - For SSH access your own IP is needed, this could be a security issue, even if your ISP changes your IP daily, if you upload your configuration to a GitHub Repository or somewhere else.
-- Currently, the load balancers have no deletion protection, this can be a problem when applying a changed configuration, usually you would activate this.
-It is currently deactivated to allow rapid deployment and destruction, else terraform destroy will fail without deactivating the protection first.
 - HTTP access in general is not safe, HTTPs should be used anywhere it's possible.
 - For any public accessible component you should have a firewall as further security measure, in this case especially the application load balancer.